robverhoef/PoGoTelegramBot/ReadMe.md

 * add the bot to a (super)group
 * enter /whoisthebot @yourbotname
 * Check the output in the terminal screen and look for the chat id.
 When using a supergroup it is likely to start with -100…
-* Configure ngrok to listen to the port your bot is running on

 Copy the config/config_example.env to config/config.json.
 Edit config/config.json to set your database settings.